 Why Part of a Home Lost Power

 What will cause lost electric power to part of our home?
-Possible Electrical Problems that can Cause a Home to Lose All or Part of the Electrical Power.
+Electrical Problems that Could Cause a Home to Lose All or Part of the Electrical Power.

 Lost Power to Part of a Home